 Fig. 5.
-Streaming KMeans for 1000 cluster-based experiments for sliding window is recorded for both HPC and Dataflow programming models.
+Streaming KMeans for 1000 clusters-based experiments for sliding window is recorded for both HPC and Dataflow programming models.
 The time recorded is the streaming training time until expected convergence.
-The x axis in the figure is labeled with the pair of (window length, sliding length).
+The x axis in right figure labelled with the pair of (window length, sliding length).